 Write at least 250 words.

-A city offers many facilities and opportunities which are not present in a rural area, but not without a cost.
-Pollutions, frantic competition, higher expense and less personal attachment among people often make cities difficult to live in.
+Cities offer many conveniences and opportunities that are not present in rural areas, but these things do not come without a cost.
+Higher living costs, pollutions, loosely relationship among people and frantic competition often make cities difficult to live in.
 The government has a lot to do to improve the lifestyle of the city dwellers.

 I believe there are many steps that a government can take to tackle these issues.
 Firstly, the government should control the prices of the daily commodities and build more high rising buildings to reduce the house rent.
 More public buses with better facilities should be introduced to reduce traffic jam.
 Decentralisation and the development of the provincial towns would let the authorities shift many industries to these regions and thus reduce the pressure on the cities and metropolitan areas.

-In conclusion, the government should take initiatives to improve city people's living standard and make sure rural areas and towns have plenty of job opportunities to reduce the pressure on cities.
+In conclusion, the government should take initiatives to improve people's living standard in cities and make sure rural areas and towns have plenty of job opportunities to reduce the pressure on big cities.